maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 }
 ```

-To use it, you just need to declare the rule in your test class:
+To use it, you just need to declare that rule in your test class:

 ```java
 public class BlahTest {